 - Those with serious underlying health conditions must be strictly monitored while taking probiotics.

 Consuming gut-friendly probiotics has its benefits, but choosing the right strains based on your specific needs and health status is the best method to ensure safety and efficacy.
-With a little research, and some guidance from your primary healthcare provider or gastroenterologist, you can narrow which strain and product is best for you.
+With a little research and some guidance from your primary healthcare provider or gastroenterologist, you can narrow which strain and product are best for you.